 So what is the happy medium between too much and too little support?
 A systematic approach that aims for accountability and transparency.
 Some of the worst scenarios, Waitrovich says, play out when people try so hard to avoid emotional messiness that they avoid any sort of planning or discussion at all.

-“Money is emotionally charged, especially in a family situation,” says Matthew Wesley, managing director and wealth strategist in the Merrill Center for Family WealthTM.
+“Money is emotionally charged, especially in a family situation,” says Valerie Galinskaya, managing director in the Merrill Center for Family WealthTM.
 “With a family business, everyone’s keeping score.”

-As Wesley notes, starting a business is difficult enough, and that’s without the backers reminding the founder of the time he or she crashed the car in high school, or the CEO claiming the backers have “never understood” what he or she is trying to do.
-“Which is why you want to try to stick to the facts at hand as much as possible,” he says.
+As Galinskaya notes, starting a business is difficult enough, and that’s without the backers reminding the founder of the time he or she crashed the car in high school, or the CEO claiming the backers have “never understood” what he or she is trying to do.
+“Which is why you want to try to stick to the facts at hand as much as possible,” she says.